 Guidebook provides a Share on Twitter option from the Social Media tab in the promote section.
 This is a great tool to generate buzz for your event.

 Moreover, you can tweet about the guide from your company Twitter account, or your personal account.
 Use the hashtag for your event, company, university campus, etc (typically #[event name]) anywhere in your Tweet to help people find it, and to create Trending Topics.
 You can:

 - Tweet about the launch of your guide

 - Ask us (@guidebook) to Tweet your hashtag and guide link

 - Offer prizes to attendees for Tweeting about your guide

-You can also post a status or review about your guide on Facebook!
+You can also post a status or review of your guide on Facebook.